HIV and Specific Populations

 - HIV can pass from a mother with HIV to her child during pregnancy, childbirth, or breastfeeding (called mother-to-child transmission of HIV).
 In the United States, the most common way children under 13 years of age get HIV is through mother-to-child transmission of HIV.

-- Most youth who get HIV during adolescence are infected through sex.
+- Most youth who acquire HIV during adolescence get it through sexual transmission.

 Does HIV affect children and adolescents?